Finiteness of complete intersection dimensions of RHom complexes and Ext modules: Finiteness of CI-dimensions of RHom

 \section{Finiteness of CI-dimensions of RHom}

-We first work to establish some stability results of RHom complexes with respect to complete intersection dimension.
-We need a few necessary lemmas before we start in order to pass homological information between complexes over a ring and over a quotient of that ring.
+We first work to establish some stability results for RHom complexes with respect to complete intersection dimension.
+We need a few necessary lemmas before we start in order to pass homological information between complexes over a ring and over quotients of that ring.
 The two lemmas below were shared with us by Kaito Kimura.

 \begin{lemma} Let $x \in \mathfrak{m}$ be a non-zero-divisor in $R$, and let $M$ and $N$ be complexes in $\mathsf{D}(R/xR)$.
 Then there is a distinguished triangle: \end{lemma} \begin{proof} We first consider the short exact sequence given by multiplication by $x$, namely and then apply the functor $\RHom_{R/xR}(M, \RHom_R(-, N))$.
 By adjunction, this yields the distinguished triangle of the form which is the distinguished triangle we seek. \end{proof}